This post has been updated. It was originally published on October 7, 2019.

-For this option, you need two microwave-safe ceramic plates, several coffee filters, and of course a microwave.
+For this option, you’ll need two microwave-safe ceramic plates, several coffee filters, and, of course, a microwave.

 To start, layer your materials in this order: face-up plate, coffee filter, flower, coffee filter, face-up plate.
 Pop this sandwich into the microwave for one minute, then take it out, check the dryness of the flower, and replace the coffee filters with fresh ones.
 Repeat this process until the blossom is as dry as you want it to be.

 All the techniques can turn your flowers from ephemera into mementoes.
 Try experimenting with a couple different methods to see which one gives you the best results.